 The respondents were from consultant institutions (34.5%), general contractors (27.6%), government agencies (19.5%) and universities (17.2%).
 They were project managers (42.5%), directors/managers (23%), academics (13.8%), construction managers (10.3%) and engineers (9.2%).
 Therefore, the respondents were possibly major decision-makers at their institutions.
-Regarding academic qualification, 34.5% had Bachelor's and Master's degrees, respectively; 14.9% were National Diploma holders and 11.5% had a doctorate.
-Further, 43.7% had more than 20 years of experience, 19.5% had 16-20 years, 14.9% had 11-15 years, and only 11.5% had less than five years of experience.
-Therefore, the respondents had adequate knowledge and experience to provide well-founded and informed data (Babatunde et al., 2010).
+Regarding academic qualification, 34.5% had bachelor's and master's degrees, respectively; 14.9% were national diploma holders and 11.5% had a doctorate.
+Further, 43.7% had more than 20 years of experience, 19.5% had 16 years to 20 years, 14.9% had 11 years to 15 years and only 11.5% had less than 5 years of experience.
+Therefore, the respondents had adequate knowledge and experience to provide well-founded and informed data (Babatunde, Opawole and Ujaddughe, 2010).
 They also worked on various projects, including rail, highway, bridges and airports.
 Also, 58.62% had been involved in less than three PPP projects, whilst 12.64% had more PPP experience as they had been involved in more than eight PPP projects.
 About 10.34% had not been directly involved in any PPP projects but had knowledge and updates about PPP projects in their location.
 These findings may indicate the rarity of landing PPP projects for many contractors and consultants in developing countries (Babatunde et al., 2014).